Co-ordination of Benefits

 Then submit claims to the plan of the other spouse for any amount that is not paid by the first plan.
 Include an itemization of expenses received from the first insurer, as well as copies of your receipts and bills.

 Each person will receive payment for the portion of the claim submitted to their plan, regardless of who incurred the total cost.
-The Members’ Health Plan cannot pay benefits to any individual or organization other than the covered individual under whose plan the claim is submitted.
+Benefits cannot be paid to any individual or organization other than the covered individual under whose plan the claim is submitted.

 Remember to keep copies of receipts and bills for your own files.